 “(ii) For the purposes of this subparagraph the term “health care facilities” shall not be limited to health care facilities in the District or existing health care facilities, and may include the East End Hospital; and

 “(B) The submission of an academic affiliation agreement in accordance with subparagraph (A) of this paragraph that specifies accommodations for Howard University College of Medicine’s medical faculty, medical students, and medical residents; provided, that such an agreement may summarize or redact any confidential information negotiated between the contracting parties.”.

+Sec.
+5095.
+Applicability.

+This subtitle shall apply as of July 1, 2019.

 SUBTITLE K. D.C.
 HEALTHCARE ALLIANCE REFORM

 Sec.
 5101.
 Short title.